-We use a database that contains a binary variable on the banking crisis.
-Our objective is to assess the predictive role of credit growth in banking crises.
-Data are at a quarterly frequency, span the period 1980-2020, and cover 196 countries.
-Given that our notion of a crisis is a binary event (i.e., it happens or it doesn't), using limited dependent-variable approaches like logit or probit makes sense when aiming to predict a crisis.
-Probit models have been used in many previous empirical research that have used discrete choice models (see, for example, Eichengreen et al., 1996; Frankel and Rose, 1996; Berg and Patillo, 1999).
-A logit structure is employed.
-The sole distinction is that, in both logit and probit models, the basic latent variable that is supposed to produce the discrete event has a slightly different distribution; in the logit instance, it is more fat-tailed.
+Our objective is to assess credit growth’s capacity for predicting banking crises.
+We use a database that assesses a binary variable on the banking crisis: A crisis either exists (1) or it does not (0).
+Our quarterly data for the period 1980–2020 cover 196 countries.
+Given our binary conception of a crisis, using limited dependent-variable approaches like logit or probit makes sense.
+Probit models have been used in many previous empirical research projects that have used discrete choice models (e.g., Eichengreen et al. 1996; Frankel and Rose 1996; Berg and Patillo 1999).
+We used a logit structure, the sole distinctive feature of our model being that, in both logit and probit models, the basic latent variable supposed to produce the discrete event has a slightly different distribution.
+In the logit instance, it is more fat-tailed.

-We are interested in predicting stress or crises.
-The focus is on the tail of a distribution.
+The focus of our interest in predicting stress or crises is on the tail of a distribution.
 Tail risk is the risk that future realizations lie in the tail of the distribution.
-Tail risk realizations occur with small probability but entail large losses (stress events, crises).
+Tail-risk realizations occur with small probability but entail large losses (stress events, crises).
 Stress or crisis realizations yt are coded as binary variables.
-The 0-1 classification may be based on pre-determined criteria: a) the crossing of a threshold of a variable below (or above) which the extreme event is assumed to occur, b) the occurrence of events (e.g., defaults), and c) both events and crossings of multiple thresholds.
-Different thresholds produce different timing of tail risk realizations (stress, crises).
+The 0 or 1 classification may be based on pre-determined criteria: The falling short or superseding of a variable’s threshold, the assumed extreme event; the occurrence of certain events (e.g., defaults); and both events and superseding of multiple thresholds together.
+Different thresholds produce different timings for tail-risk realizations (stress, crises).
 Events are often difficult to precisely define.

 The variable to forecast is therefore